belzecue/Terrain3D_wiki/Importing-&-Exporting-Data.md

 5) Specify any desired height offset or scale.
 The scale gets applied first. (eg. 100, -100 would scale the terrain by 100, then lower the whole terrain by 100).

-Note that we store full range values.
+* Note that we store full range values.
 If you sculpt a hill to a height of 50, that's what goes into the data file.
-Your heightmap values may be normalized to the range of 0-1.
+Your heightmap values (esp w/ EXR) may be normalized to the range of 0-1.
 If you import and it's not visible, try scaling the height up by 300-500.

 6) If you have a RAW or R16 file (same thing, different extension), make sure it is named `.r16`.
 You can specify the height range and dimensions next.
 These are not stored in the file so you must know them.
 I prefer to place them in the filename.